tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - study patients with various cancers treated with PD-1 blockade
  - **identify 23 immune-related genes/signatures linked to response and progression-free survival**
  - **PD1 gene expression along with 12 signatures tracking CD8 and CD4 T cell activation, natural killer cells, and IFN activation associated significantly with non-progressive disease and progression free survival**
+# Immune responses in checkpoint myocarditis across heart, blood, and tumor
+## Abstract
+ - presence of cardiac-expanded TCRs in a circulating, cycling CD8 T cell population as a novel peripheral biomarker of fatality
+## Introduction
+ - irAE myocarditis histology: heterogeneous lymphocyte infiltration into myocardium, both CD4<sup>+</sup> and CD8<sup>+</sup> T cells
+## Results
+### Activated CD8 T cells and CD4 T cells are increased in irMyocarditis
+### Immunosuppression alters T cell gene expression but not TCR repertoire in an irMyocarditis case with matched pre- and post-corticosteroid heart samples
+### TCR clones enriched in irMyocarditis hearts are distinct from those enriched in tumor
+ - across all irMyocarditis patients, five clones were enriched in both heart and tumor (18% of tumor-enriched TCR-βs, 26% of heart-enriched TCR-βs), but in each irMyocarditis patients, the TCR-β clones most expanded in heart tissue compared to control tissue were not enriched in the tumor relative to control tissue
+ - **modest overlap of TCR beta clones between heart and tumor but majority of enriched/most expanded clones in each tissue are distnct**
+## Discussion
+ - arguing against shared antigens between heart and tumor, cardiac protein alpha-myosin autoantigen in mouse models of irMyocarditis but healthy controls here have T cell clones reactive for this antigen in blood (also these were not most expanded clones in irMyocarditis tissue in cancer patients)
 # Immune signatures predict development of autoimmune toxicity in patients with cancer treated with immune checkpoint inhibitors
 ## Highlights
  - systemic immune signatures shortly after ICI start linked to irAEs